Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 into the shop to have the

-holes drilled prior to being
+holes drilled before being

 positioned for installation